DTIF overview and objectives

-The National Development Plan (NDP) stated that the DTIF would see investment in the development and deployment of disruptive technologies and applications on a commercial basis, drive collaboration between Ireland’s world-class research base and industry as well as facilitating enterprises to compete directly for funding in support of the development and adoption of these technologies and seeding a new wave of start-ups.
-The DTIF is explicitly linked to National Strategic Outcome 5 - A Strong Economy, supported by Enterprise, Innovation and Skills.
+The National Development Plan (NDP) stated that the DTIF would see investment in the development and deployment of disruptive technologies and applications on a commercial basis; drive collaboration between Ireland’s world-class research base and industry as well as facilitating enterprises to compete directly for funding in support of the development and adoption of these technologies and seeding a new wave of start-ups.
+The DTIF is explicitly linked to National Strategic Outcome 5 (a strong economy, supported by enterprise, innovation and skills).

-The objectives of the Disruptive Technologies Innovation Fund (DTIF) are to:
+The DTIF objectives are to:

-support enterprises in Ireland to exploit the enterprise opportunities associated with “disruptive technologies” by de-risking collaborative projects support enterprises in Ireland to collaborate in order to engage with and be prepared for challenges associated with new “disruptive technologies” that will have a transformative impact on the way we work and live in the future build on research undertaken in Ireland and to leverage that research further by supporting the delivery and exploitation of new technology-based solutions from that research foster deeper and wider RD&I collaborations between the public and private sectors in key technology areas and, in particular, to support collaborations between large firms and SMEs in Ireland strengthen spin-out, spin-in and other start-up activity associated with disruptive technology prepare Irish enterprises and public bodies to engage in European and global partnerships around the development and deployment of disruptive technologies promote innovation and drive collaboration between Ireland’s enterprises and its research base
+support enterprises in Ireland to exploit the enterprise opportunities associated with “disruptive technologies” by de-risking collaborative projects support enterprises in Ireland to collaborate in order to engage with and be prepared for challenges associated with new “disruptive technologies” that will have a transformative impact on the way we work and live in the future build on research undertaken in Ireland and to leverage that research further by supporting the delivery and exploitation of new technology-based solutions from that research foster deeper and wider RD&I collaborations between the public and private sectors in key technology areas and, in particular, to support collaborations between large firms and SMEs in Ireland strengthen spin-out, spin-in and other start-up activity associated with disruptive technology. prepare Irish enterprises and public bodies to engage in European and global partnerships around the development and deployment of disruptive technologies promote innovation and drive collaboration between Ireland’s enterprises and its research base

 Essentially, DTIF is about funding collaborations that demonstrate technology-based disruptive innovation, collaborations that can:

-Details of successful projects under previous DTIF calls and videos of some of the success stories are available below.
+Details of the 91 successful projects that were awarded funding of €306 million to date under DTIF Calls 1-5 and videos of some of the success stories are available below.

-Call 3 €95 million for groundbreaking projects under Disruptive Technologies Fund Call 2 €65 million for 16 groundbreaking projects under Disruptive Technologies Innovation Fund Call 1 Over €75 million for 27 groundbreaking projects under Disruptive Technologies Innovation Fund DTIF Call 3 project BOXAPP VIDEO
+Call 4 and 5 A further €17.8 million invested in innovative and novel technologies under Calls 4 and 5 of the Disruptive Technologies Innovation Fund bringing total investment from the fund to €306 million Call 4 Tánaiste announces funding of up to €13.3 million for three innovative projects Government invests €40 million in 11 disruptive technologies projects across health and wellbeing, advanced robotics and machine learning Call 3 €95 million for groundbreaking projects under Disruptive Technologies Fund Call 2 €65 million for 16 groundbreaking projects under Disruptive Technologies Innovation Fund Call 1 Over €75 million for 27 groundbreaking projects under Disruptive Technologies Innovation Fund Video: DTIF Call 3 project BOXAPP VIDEO

 Watch on YouTube: